ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 ![Frontend Categories](/docs/assets/projects/frontend-categories.png)

 By default new categories are empty.
-When you move a project into a custom category the reader will overlay the bottom of the text with a yellow ribbon the category name.
+When you move a project into a custom category the reader will overlay the bottom of the text with a yellow ribbon the category name (unless the Text is denoted as having been [Published](/docs/projects/customizing/texts.html#managing-texts-general)).
 Here we have an extract from the text titled *For Thought in the Act*, which we can see from the shots above is in the `Supporting Texts` category and displays a ribbon to the same effect:

 ![Title Ribbon](/docs/assets/projects/title-ribbon.png)